-- (a)(1) The term "assistance" includes cash, payments, vouchers, and other forms of benefits designed to meet a family's ongoing basic needs (i.e., for food, clothing, shelter, utilities, household goods, personal care items, and general incidental expenses). - (2) It includes such benefits even when they are: - (i) Provided in the form of payments by a TANF agency, or other agency on its behalf, to individual recipients; and - (ii) Conditioned on participation in work experience or community service (or any other work activity under 261.30 of this chapter). - (3) Except where excluded under paragraph - (b) of this section, it also includes supportive services such as transportation and child care provided to families who are not employed. - (b) [The definition of "assistance"] excludes: (1) Non-recurrent, short-term benefits that: - (i) Are designed to deal with a specific crisis situation or episode of need; - (ii) Are not intended to meet recurrent or ongoing needs; and - (iii) Will not extend beyond four months.
+(a)(1) The term "assistance" includes cash, payments, vouchers, and other forms of benefits designed to meet a family'songoing basic needs (i.e., for food, clothing, shelter, utilities, household goods, personalcare items, and general incidentalexpenses).

+(1) It includes such benefits even when they are:

+() Provided in the form of payments by a TANF agency, or other agency on itsbehalf, to individual recipients; and

+() Conditioned on participation in work experience or community service (or any other work activity under 261.30 of thischapter).

+(1) Except where excluded under paragraph (b) of this section, it also includessupportive services such as transportationand child care provided to families who are not employed.

+(a) [The definition of "assistance"]excludes: (1) Non-recurrent, short-term benefits that:

+() Are designed to deal with a specific crisis situation or episode of need;

+() Are not intended to meet recurrent or ongoing needs; and

+() Will not extend beyond four months.

-1 Text of 45 CFR 260.31 follows.
+1Text of 45 CFR 260.31 follows.